Bapho/reshade-shaders/README.md

 # reshade-shaders

-A collection of shaders that i ported or collected for ReShade.
+A collection of shaders that i created, ported or collected for ReShade.

 https://reshade.me/